-- 3.1 We use a skills progression to reinforce desirable learning skills many of which promote good behaviour. - 3.2 We have also established the following rules that we expect all members of the school community to understand and honour -
+- 3.1 We use a skills progression with a new theme each term promoted through assemblies and reinforced in class.
+We use this skills progression to promote desirable learning skills many of which promote good behaviour. - 3.2 We have also established the following rules that we expect all members of the school community to understand and honour -